xiaowuc2/Project-Euler-Solution-Basics/README.md

 https://projecteuler.net/archives | there are many competitive coding question is available, I'll share my solutions in this repository.

-Copyright © 2020 Project Nayuki.
+Copyright © 2020 Project xiaowuc2.
 All rights reserved.
 No warranty.

 This code is provided for reference only.
 You may republish any of this code verbatim with author and URL info intact.